 Local Laws & Special Circumstances

 CRIMINAL PENALTIES: While you are traveling in Egypt, you are subject to its laws.
-The Egyptian legal system is different from the legal system in the United States.
 If you break Egyptian laws, your U.S. passport will not prevent arrest or prosecution.
+The Egyptian legal system is different from the legal system in the United States, with significantly different standards of evidence and due process.
+Egyptian police and security forces do not require probable cause in order to stop, question, and detain individuals.
+Suspects may be detained without charges or legal counsel, and with limited access to a consular officer, for months during the investigative stage of criminal cases.
 Punishments often are harsher in Egypt for comparable crimes than they are in the United States.
 You may be detained and taken in for questioning if you do not have proper identification, such as a passport.
 Although the enforcement of traffic laws generally is lax, foreigners are subject to extra scrutiny and driving under the influence could result in arrest or detainment.

 Be aware that you can also be prosecuted for violating U.S. laws while in Egypt.
 Do not purchase counterfeit or pirated goods, such as DVDs.
 They are illegal in Egypt and in the United States.
 Engaging in sexual conduct with children or using or disseminating child pornography in a foreign country is a crime prosecutable in the United States.

 There are also some things that might be legal in the country you visit, but still illegal in the United States.
 You can be prosecuted in the United States for engaging in sexual conduct with children or for using or disseminating child pornography in a foreign country regardless of the legality of these activities under that country’s laws.
 Counterfeit and pirated goods are illegal in the United States and if you purchase them in a foreign country, you may be breaking local law as well.